 - Individuals serving 10 or more years who have exemplary conduct while incarcerated.

 - Select cases where prisoners have served ten years or more and have a clean record of conduct and have demonstrated a strong will to rehabilitate themselves by completing “The Drug Program” and/or a series of rehabilitative courses or programs offered in prison.

 - Individuals who would receive a lesser sentence if convicted under current law.

-CAN-DO has access to numerous cases, many of which are presented on this website.
-By sharing these cases, CAN-DO hopes to generate public concern that will lead to relief for prisoners via the clemency process.
-These individuals are serving sentences that are outrageously disproportional to most crimes of violence based upon statistics provided by the Department of Justice.
+CAN-DO has access to numerous cases, many of which are on this website.
+By sharing these stories, CAN-DO hopes to generate public concern that will lead to relief for prisoners via the clemency process.
+These individuals are serving sentences that are outrageously disproportional to most crimes of violence, such as rape and murder based upon statistics provided by the Department of Justice.

-CAN-DO works with organizations, such as The National Council for Incarcerated and Formerly Incarcerated Women and Girls, The Clemency Report, Criminal Justice Policy Foundation, LEAP, ACLU, #Cut50, Life for Pot, November Coalition, and our extraordinary Board of Advisors who bring a wealth of experience to the table regarding criminal justice reform, and the pardon process.
+CAN-DO has an extraordinary Board of Advisors who bring a wealth of experience to the table regarding criminal justice reform and the pardon process.
 Working in a collaborative effort, we strive to raise awareness and support for Clemency Petitioners who have meritorious cases worthy of Executive Clemency, with the ultimate goal of ending mass incarceration.
 Together, we CAN-DO this.